girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 supplied with 20mA or more.

 FS (full speed) USB supports 1 ms polling (1 kHz) while HS (high speed) USB supports 125us polling (8 kHz).
-It is possible to achieve ~8 kHz scan rate using PT without additional circuitry.
+Even though phototransistors are inherently slow it is possible to achieve ~8 kHz scan rate using PT without additional circuitry, while photodiodes in combination with OpAmps can generate square waves upto 100 kHz.
 Hopefully, this writeup kindled some curiousity in you about the workings of optical keyboards.